 Mushrooms are more nutritious than most people realize and this article on mushroom nutrition details why.
 (If you eat a vegetarian, vegan, or paleo diet, take notice!)

 When most people imagine a nutritious diet, they think plenty of leafy greens and brightly-colored fruits and vegetables.
 What about mushrooms?
 Despite their often less-exciting colors and technically not being vegetables, our fungal friends are actually a powerhouse of nutrition.
 They’re low in calories, sodium, and cholesterol while being high in protein, vitamins, and antioxidants.
 If you are interested in knowing more about mushroom nutrition, read on to find information pertaining to protein, vitamins, minerals, antioxidants and more.

 General Mushroom Nutrition

 Protein: Yes, protein!
 Popular species of edible mushrooms normally contain 19-35% protein.
+To be clear, the protein content in mushrooms refers to dried mushrooms, not fresh ones.
 Compare that to the general protein content of the following foods:

 - Rice: 7.3%